-Los Angeles native, Rachel Shultz was born into a family of artists and at a very young age saw her parents happy at work making art a way of life.
+I was born in Los Angeles into a family of artists and at a very young age I saw my parents happy at work making art a way of life.
 The house was always buzzing with creativity.
 Many rooms in the house were devoted to the process of making art and the doors to those rooms were never closed.
-It was an environment ripe to inspire her young mind.
+It was an environment ripe to inspire my young mind and fingertips.

-In 1994 she studied Art and Art History at Santa Monica Jr. College and in her last year was awarded the mentorship scholarship to the San Francisco Art Institute under Prof. Mario Barratucci.
-She studied there in 1996 and used her time there to pursue her interest in sculpture, mixed media and installation art before finding painting to be her desired medium.
+In my early studies I explored Art and Art History at Santa Monica Jr. College and in my last year I was awarded the mentorship scholarship to the San Francisco Art Institute.
+I used my time there to pursue my interest in sculpture, mixed media and installation art before coming back home to painting, my favorite way to express my creativity!

-While still in school, inspired by her fathers work in the medium of reverse painting, she began to explore this technique in her own work.
+While still in school, learning to paint in more traditional mediums, I was inspired by my fathers work in the medium of Reverse Acrylic Painting, I began to explore this technique in my own work.
+I loved it immediately for its ability to translate color so vibrantly.

-In 2010 she started a practice of meditation that began a course of study which would eventually lead her to becoming a teacher and workshop leader.
-In these workshops she combines her skills as a painter and an arts healer to help guide others to tap into their creative potential.
+In 2010 I started a practice of meditation that began a course of study which would eventually lead me to become a teacher and workshop leader.
+In these workshops I combine my skills as a painter and an arts healer to help guide others to tap into their creative potential.

-Her paintings are in numerous private collections and can be seen in galleries and Art Festivals throughout the United States.
-She has a devoted following of art lovers who enthusiastically collect her work.
+My paintings are in numerous private collections and can be seen in galleries and Art Festivals throughout the United States.
+I am endlessly grateful to have a devoted following of art lovers who enthusiastically collect my work.

 Follow me on Facebook: Join "The Art of Rachel Shultz" where you can see my newest paintings, get my art news and show info, see event photos and photos of my art inside the homes of my collectors.
 You can also follow me on Instagram to see more of my art and inspirations.